Distrubuted-Autonomy-Lab/carebot-project-website/assets/documentation/CLOUD_DEPLOY.md

 - **Port 5432**: (Internal): PostGIS database - for external access if needed

 **Recommendation:** Configure a Google Cloud Firewall rule to only allow HTTP/HTTPS traffic on ports 80/443.

-## SSL/HTTPS Configuration

-To add HTTPS support:

-1. **Option A: Cloud Load Balancer** - Use GCP's Cloud Load Balancer with SSL/TLS termination
-2. **Option B: Nginx SSL** - Configure SSL certificates in the Nginx container
-3. **Option C: Let's Encrypt** - Use Certbot with Docker

-Update the Nginx configuration in `app/nginx/` to handle HTTPS redirects.

 ## Monitoring and Maintenance